Sachinacharya-Project/PythonYTDownloader/README.md

 ytdownload(video_url, video_format, [optional])
 ````
 ## Parameters
-*"ytdownload" accepts 3 or 4 parameterz 3 are positional means mandatory parameters and last one is optional and this function returns True or False*.
+*"ytdownload" accepts 2 or 3 parameterz 2 are positional means mandatory parameters and last one is optional and this function returns True or False*.

 * **video_url:**: This argument represent the actual URL of Video Or PlayList (i.e. YouTube URL).
 It is of two types
   1. **URL**: This a actual URL to YouTube Video or YouTube PlayList